fazil-kp/smart_popup/README.md

 ## Usage

-To use the CustomAlertPopup, simply create an instance of the widget and configure the desired properties, such as media paths, title, description, button texts, and animations.
+To use the SmartPopup, simply create an instance of the widget and configure the desired properties, such as media paths, title, description, button texts, and animations.

 ```
 showDialog(
   context: context,
-  builder: (context) => CustomAlertPopup(
+  builder: (context) => SmartPopup(
     title: "Alert Title",
     description: "This is an alert message.",
     firstButtonText: "Confirm",